 Medicare counseling, 2:30 to 4 p.m. on the second Thursday of the month at Wexner Heritage Village, 1151 College Ave.
 Additional sessions are available from 10 a.m. to noon on the first Wednesday and the third Monday of each month.
 Enrollment options, prescription drug plans and their benefits, Medicare Advantage plans, financial assistance programs for people with limited incomes and long-term care insurance will be discussed.
 The free, confidential, one-on-one service is being offered in partnership with the Ohio Department of Insurance's Senior Health Insurance Information Program.
 To make an appointment, call Anne at 614-795-0927.

 GRIN (Gahanna Residents In Need), 6:30 p.m. the first Thursday of the month at 760 Morrison Road.
-GRIN offers food-pantry, clothing and financial assistance from 6 to 8 p.m. the first and third Tuesdays of the month, from 9 to 11 a.m. the first and third Saturdays and from 9 a.m. to noon Wednesdays.
-Donors may drop off food at the Everest Institute, 825 Tech Center Drive.
-For more information, visit grin4gahanna.org or email to email@example.com.
+GRIN offers food-pantry and clothing services from 6 to 8 p.m. the first and third Tuesdays of the month, from 9 to 11 a.m. the first and third Saturdays and from 10 a.m. to noon Wednesdays.
+Financial assistance interviews are available at each pantry by appointment; call 614-214-4747 to schedule.
+Visit grin4gahanna.org or email to firstname.lastname@example.org.

 Take Off Pounds Sensibly, 6 to 7 p.m.
 Thursdays in the Fireplace room at Mifflin Presbyterian Church, 123 Granville Road, Gahanna.
 TOPS is a nonprofit weight loss support group, and the first meeting is free for attendees.
 Visitors are welcome.